History of the Indian National Congress: Rajiv Gandhi and Rao era (1984–1998)

 By 1996, the party's image was suffering from allegations of corruption, and in elections that year, Congress was reduced to 140 seats, its lowest number in the Lok Sabha to that point.
 Rao later resigned as prime minister and, in September, as party president.
 He was succeeded as president by Sitaram Kesri, the party's first non-Brahmin leader.
 During the tenure of both Rao and Kesri, the two leaders conducted internal elections to the Congress working committees and their own posts as party presidents.

 INC (1998–present)

 The 1998 general elections saw Congress win 141 seats in the Lok Sabha, its lowest tally until then.
 To boost its popularity and improve its performance in the forthcoming election, Congress leaders urged Sonia Gandhi, Rajiv Gandhi's widow, to assume leadership of the party.
 She had previously declined offers to become actively involved in party affairs and had stayed away from politics.
 After her election as party leader, a section of the party that objected to the choice because of her Italian ethnicity broke away and formed the Nationalist Congress Party (NCP), led by Sharad Pawar.

+Sonia Gandhi struggled to revive the party in her early years as its president; she was under continuous scrutiny for her foreign birth and lack of political acumen.
+In the snap elections called by the National Democratic Alliance (NDA) government in 1999, Congress's tally further plummeted to just 114 seats.
+Although the leadership structure was unaltered as the party campaigned strongly in the assembly elections that followed, Gandhi began to make such strategic changes as abandoning the party's 1998 Pachmarhi resolution of ekla chalo (go it alone) policy, and formed alliances with other like-minded parties.
+In the intervening years, the party was successful at various legislative assembly elections; at one point, Congress ruled 15 states.